-Shopping addiction, compulsive spending otherwise known as oniomania affects about 18 million adults in the United States.
+Shopping addiction, compulsive spending, otherwise known as oniomania, affects about 18 million adults in the United States.
 It is the compulsion to spend money regardless of need or financial means.
-It is completely normal to enjoy shopping as a recreational activity or to occasionally reward yourself, but compulsive shopping is a mental health disorder that an individual cannot control without help and can result in severe consequences.
+It is entirely normal to enjoy shopping as a recreational activity or to reward yourself occasionally.
+Still, compulsive shopping is a mental health disorder that an individual cannot control without help and can have severe consequences.

-As a nation we are constantly being market products and services everywhere we turn.
+As a nation, we are constantly marketed products and services everywhere we turn.
 In this age of the internet, it has become very easy to spend money without other people noticing or even having to put in much effort.
-While this can be an asset for many people it is estimated that for 4.9% of Americans, it is an extreme liability further deepening them unto shopping addiction.
+While this can be an asset for many people, it is estimated that it is an extreme liability for 4.9% of Americans, further deepening them unto shopping addiction.
 Shopping in secret or trying to hide purchases from others could be a red flag that your spending is a problem.

-For shopping addicts, purchasing things can be a distraction from unpleasant emotions, offering a temporary high that helps individuals get rid of anxiety or feel better about themselves.
+For shopping addicts, purchasing things can distract from unpleasant emotions, offering a temporary high that helps individuals get rid of anxiety or feel better about themselves.
 Potential emotional risk factors for shopping addiction include:

 In general, the highest functioning and independent adults have learned to budget and plan their spending accordingly.
 Another sign that shopping may be a problem area in your life is a constant preoccupation with making purchases.
 The thought patterns can look like this:

 One of the main traits of any addiction is that it causes the individual to take part in the action or behaviors even when they know it is harmful.
 People with a shopping addiction may compromise their value system repeatedly in the following ways: